ControlAgentNet/ControlAgentNet.Agents/README.md

   <img src="https://img.shields.io/badge/built%20on-Microsoft%20Agent%20Framework-blue" alt="MAF">
 </p>

-> **Modular .NET Agent Framework** - Built on Microsoft Agent Framework for enterprise-grade AI agents.
+> Base packages for building ControlAgentNet agents on .NET 10.

 ---

+## What This Repository Contains

+This repository publishes the **base packages** of the ControlAgentNet ecosystem:

+- `ControlAgentNet.Agents` - main facade and default entry point
+- `ControlAgentNet.Core` - contracts, models, and descriptors
+- `ControlAgentNet.Runtime` - orchestration, middleware pipeline, and DI composition

+These packages are useful on their own when you want the core agent runtime.

+Provider, channel, tool, policy, and diagnostics packages live in **separate repositories** and are added only when a host application needs them.

+## What It Does By Itself

+With the packages in this repository you get:

+- agent registration via `AddControlAgentAgent(...)`
+- the default Microsoft Agent Framework execution path
+- middleware pipeline and orchestration
+- manifest generation and runtime composition
+- the base contracts that extension packages build on

+What you do **not** get here by default:

+- Azure OpenAI or other providers
+- Console, Telegram, or other channels
+- optional tools, guards, policies, and diagnostics

+Those capabilities are intentionally split into optional packages.

 ## Philosophy

 ### Zero Mandatory Dependencies

-Every capability is optional.
+Every capability outside the base runtime is optional.
 You pay only for what you use.
 Nothing is forced.

 ```csharp
 // Minimal - just the agent